 21. Solar Powered Drinking Water Still

 Solar stills are far from new – they’ve been around for hundreds of years.
-However, this cool project will help you turn a solar still into a way that you can purify water.
+However, this cool project will help you turn a solar still into a way to purify water.
 You can purify any kind of water to create potable drinking water – all with the power of the sun.

 This article will give you more information.